You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 On foot: Oxy is located in between two highly walkable neighborhoods (Highland Park and Eagle Rock), so it is easy to get a feel for the city through York, Eagle Rock and Colorado Boulevards.

-Public transit: You can easily access public transit buses from the main boulevards, which will take you to the Gold Line station, Downtown, Glendale and Pasadena.
+Public transit: You can access public transit buses from the main boulevards, which will take you to the Gold Line station, Downtown, Glendale and Pasadena.
 Plan a trip on the metro here.

 Bengal Bus & Bike Share: In addition to public transit, you can take advantage of the Bengal Bus to run local errands, or rent a bike from BikeShare.